fncbook/fnc/book/localapprox/pwlin.md

 {doc}`demos/pwlin-converge`
 ````

-We normally don't have access to $f''$, so the importance of {prf:ref}`pl-converge` is that the error in the interpolant is $O(h^2)$ as $h\to 0$.
+We normally don't have access to $f''$, so the importance of {prf:ref}`theorem-pl-converge` is that the error in the interpolant is $O(h^2)$ as $h\to 0$.
 The leading exponent of 2 is described by saying that piecewise linear interpolation is second-order accurate.
 For instance, if we double the number of equally spaced nodes used to sample a function, the piecewise linear interpolant becomes about four times more accurate.

 ## Exercises

-1. ⌨ For each of the functions and intervals given, perform piecewise linear interpolation using {ref}`function-plinterp` for equispaced nodes with $n=10,20,40,80,160$.
+1. ⌨ For each of the functions and intervals given, perform piecewise linear interpolation using {numref}`Function {number}<function-plinterp>` for equispaced nodes with $n=10,20,40,80,160$.
 For each $n$, estimate the error

     ```{math}
     E(n) = \| f-p \|_\infty = \max_x | f(x) - p(x) |